MilesCranmer/PySR/README.md

 - [x] Optionally (with hyperparameter) migrate the hall of fame, rather than current bests
 - [x] Test performance of reduced precision integers
     - No effect
+- [x] Create struct to pass through all hyperparameters, instead of treating as constants
+    - Make sure doesn't affect performance